SumoLogic/sumologic-documentation/docs/integrations/databases/mysql.md

 ```

-#### Step 6: Install Monitors
+6. Install Monitors.
    1. Navigate to the `terraform-sumologic-sumo-logic-monitor/monitor_packages/mysql/` directory and run `terraform init`.
 This will initialize Terraform and download the required components.
    2. Run `terraform plan` to view the monitors that Terraform will create or modify.
    3. Run `terraform apply`.

 ## Installing the MySQL App

 Now that you have set up collection for MySQL, install the Sumo Logic App for MySQL to use the preconfigured searches and [Dashboards](#Dashboards) that provide insight into your data.

-**To install the app**

 Locate and install the app you need from the **App Catalog**.
 If you want to see a preview of the dashboards included with the app before installing, click **Preview Dashboards**.

 1. From the **App Catalog**, search for and select the app**.**
 2. Select the version of the service you're using and click **Add to Library**.
 Version selection is applicable only to a few apps currently.
 For more information, see the [Install the Apps from the Library.](https://help.sumologic.com/01Start-Here/Library/Apps-in-Sumo-Logic/Install-Apps-from-the-Library)
-1. To install the app, complete the following fields.
+3. To install the app, complete the following fields.
     1. **App Name.** You can retain the existing name, or enter a name of your choice for the app.
     2. **Data Source.** Choose **Enter a Custom Data Filter**, and enter a custom filter.
 For example:
         * For all MySQL clusters: `db_system=mysql db_cluster=*`
         * For a specific cluster: `db_system=mysql db_cluster=mysql.dev.01`
     3. **Advanced**.
 Select the **Location in Library** (the default is the Personal folder in the library), or click **New Folder** to add a new folder.
-2. Click **Add to Library**.
+4. Click **Add to Library**.

 Once an app is installed, it will appear in your **Personal** folder, or other folder that you specified.
 From here, you can share it with your organization.